How to Create a Personal Development Reading List

 - How to Win Friends and Influence People by Dale Carnegie

-Including timeless books ensures your personal development reading list is grounded in proven insights.
+Including these trusted titles ensures your reading list is rooted in proven insights.

 - E-books for reading on the go

-Avoid filling your list with only heavy, academic reads.
-Include a balance of:
+Avoid overwhelming your personal development reading list with only dense or academic books.
+Aim for a variety of:

 - Case studies and real-life stories

-- Trusted blogs in your niche (e.g., Smart Passive Income for entrepreneurs)
+- Expert blogs in your niche (e.g., Smart Passive Income for entrepreneurs)

-Even the best list won’t help if you don’t make time to read.
-To stay consistent:
+Even the best reading list won’t help if you don’t set aside time for reading.
+To stay consistent with your personal growth:

-- Reflect and journal about takeaways after each book
+- Reflect and journal key takeaways after each book

 Sample Personal Development Reading List for Beginners